• Skip to primary navigation

 Freshly baked Swedish almond cakes, on a cooling rack.

-It's almond cake coated with cardamom, so you get the taste of almond and cardamom in every bite of this soft and delicious treat.
+They're almond paste cakes coated with cardamom, so you get the taste of almond and cardamom in every bite of this soft and delicious treat.
 Enjoy a piece (or more) of Swedish almond cake for your next dessert or snack!

 Print Pin Rate